ricekot/ricekot.github.io/_posts/2020/2020-06-03-baby-steps.md

 ---
 layout: post
 title: Baby Steps
-category: gsoc
+category: zap-graphql
 ---

-This post is a part of a series of posts related to my [Google Summer of Code '20 project](/gsoc).
+This post is a part of a series of posts related to my [Google Summer of Code '20 project](/projects/zap-graphql/).

 The past week, I worked on the GUI part of the add-on, which is simply two dialog boxes.
 These dialog boxes allow the user to specify the location of a GraphQL schema and corresponding endpoint.
 I also read up on some GraphQL concepts.